zuzakistan/civilservant/README.md

   channel can perform potentially dangerous commands.
 * `installModules`: whether to attempt(!) to install missing NPM modules.
   If set to `false`, it'll just quit and ask you to install manually.
+* `quiet` toggles unsolicited pronouncements.
+If you like your bots to speak only when spoken to, set this to `true`.

 # Installation
 Some modules require the `canvas` module, which depends on Cairo.